-- Completion of 33 to 60 credit hours with a minimum cumulative 3.0 grade point average. - A grade of "D" is not acceptable for any course required. - Presentation of an Application for Diploma by established deadlines during the term prior to the student's final semester. - Students may have no grade lower than a "C" and no more than six hours graded "C" in graduate courses taken at Park University at the time of graduation.
+- Completion of 33 to 60 credit hours with a minimum cumulative 3.0 grade point average. - A grade of "D" is not acceptable for any course required. - Students may have no grade lower than a "C" and no more than six hours graded "C" in graduate courses taken at Park University at the time of graduation.
 A course in which a student earns a "C" or lower may be repeated no more than once.
 No more than six credit hours may be repeated.